mirantis-field/enterprise-3.1-beta/exercises.md

 ...
 ```

-# Exercise 2: Kubernetes on Windows
+# Exercise 2: Kubernetes on Windows Server

-Starting with version 3.3.0, UCP now supports the Kubernetes orchestrator on Windows nodes.
+Starting with version 3.3.0, UCP now supports the Kubernetes orchestrator on Windows Server nodes.

 This exercise walks you through the process of setting up a Docker Enterprise cluster for Windows workloads.
-Windows nodes can only be set up as worker nodes (not managers) in a Docker Enterprise cluster.
+Windows Server nodes can only be set up as worker nodes (not managers) in a Docker Enterprise cluster.

 UCP uses a CNI plugin that supports 2 modes of encapsulation.
 Prior versions of UCP used IPIP (or IP-in-IP)
-encapsulation which is not compatible with Windows Kubernetes.
+encapsulation which is not compatible with Kubernetes on Windows Server.
 UCP 3.3.0+ defaults to VXLAN encapsulation which is
-compatible with both Linux and Windows Kubernetes.
+compatible with both Linux and Windows Server Kubernetes.
 You can not change modes during upgrade at this time.
-You must, therefore, perform a fresh install if you want Windows Kubernetes support.
+You must, therefore, perform a fresh install if you want Windows Server Kubernetes support.

 For this exercise we will be using a three-node cluster consisting of one Linux manager and two Windows Server 2019 worker AWS instances.